Modeling Spatiotemporal Neural Frames for High Resolution Brain Dynamics¶

 Loss & Training¶

-- Diffusion parameters: 1000 timesteps, linear noise schedule; DDIM with 50 steps at inference.
+- Diffusion Parameters: 1000 timesteps, linear noise schedule; DDIM with 50 steps for inference.

-- Within-subject training with 80/20 split; test set contains unseen video clips.
+- Trained within-subject using an 80/20 split; the test set contains unseen video segments.

 Key Experimental Results¶